 First, there are the big goals that are quantifiable.
 They’re things like money, subscribers, and number of clients.

 But that’s not enough!
 You also need to know how to make those goals actually happen.
-More importantly, this is where most entrepreneurs fall short when they’re not careful (but you won’t since you’re reading this!).
+This is where most entrepreneurs fall short when they’re not careful (but you won’t since you’re reading this!).

 This is why I want you to create action-based goals.

-Once you have your priorities clear, big goals set, and action-based goals created, it’s time to make your plan!
-(This is where Mayi’s generous, free download will make the process more fun — and pretty!)
+Once your priorities are clear, big goals set, and action-based goals created, it’s time to make your plan!
+(This is where Mayi’s generous, free download will make the process more fun—and pretty!)

 Start by looking at your average work week.
 How many hours do you want to work?
 How do you want to allocate those hours?

 Many people overestimate how much they can get done in a day, a week, or a month.
 This is why I have my clients map out a schedule for the week.
 You don’t have to rigidly follow it, but it will help you see how much you can actually accomplish!

 Here’s how I want you to do this:

 1. Determine and schedule your non-negotiable tasks and appointments.